Donald Tusk, President of the European Council

 The 8th bilateral summit between the EU and the Republic of Korea took place in Seoul on 15 September 2015.

 At the 17th bilateral EU-China summit, leaders celebrated the 40th anniversary of EU-China diplomatic relations.

 EU leaders addressed migration, security challenges and economic issues.

-Leaders of the EU and Mexico agreed to foster a closer and stronger strategic partnership at the 7th EU-Mexico summit organised in Brussels on 12 June 2015.
+Leaders of the EU and Mexico agreed to foster a closer and stronger strategic partnership at the 7th EU-Mexico summit.

 On 10-11 June 2015, the EU-CELAC summit brought together European, Latin American and Caribbean leaders in Brussels to strengthen relations between both regions

 The 2015 G7 summit in Germany focused on the global economy and climate change as well as on key foreign, security and development issues.